 Compilation always includes the procedure code which is then saved in oyster/oyster.cpr.
 This does not apply to GDL installations, where code is compiled on the fly.
 Makefiles exists in the main directory which simplify the installation.
 Use make -f Makefile.idl to compile the IDL installation, and make -f Makefile.gdl to prepare the GDL installation.

-If you need to compile the C/FORTRAN external library due to incompatibility of your OS with the pre-compiled Linux 64-bit version, unpack the src.tar.gz file (to be obtained from the author) in the oyster/source folder.
+If you need to compile the C/FORTRAN external library due to incompatibility of your OS with the pre-compiled Linux 64-bit version, unpack the src.tar.gz file (to be obtained from the author) in the oyster/source directory.
 Make sure your OS is either Linux or Darwin, checking with the uname UNIX command.
 The Makefiles will use uname to determine which of the pre-installed Makefiles in the library directories are used for compilation.
 The only part of the Makefile which still has to be edited manually before running make is Makefile.uname.in in source/c which needs the path to the local IDL installation, as well as the location of the libgfortran.a library file.
-Then run the make -f Makefile.src command in the home folder.
+Then run the make -f Makefile.src command in the home directory.